Cancelling or Postponing Events, Programs or Services

 - In order to be eligible to apply for a grant, an organization must be a registered charity, qualified donee as defined in the Income Tax Act (Canada) or have an affiliation agreement with and a letter of endorsement of the program from a qualified donee such as a registered municipality.

-- Priority shall be given to specific projects related to:
+- Priority shall be given to specific proposals related to:

 - Arts and Culture